efinrin-nla-efinrin-wewe

 • Expert Verified by Fawzy

-Are There Really Two Types of Efinrin?
+Are There Really Types of Efinrin?

 If you’ve ever used social media or google on searching for efinrin (scent leaf), chances are you’ve heard people argue about efinrin nla and efinrin wewe.
-Some say one is “stronger,” others say the small one is “for cooking” and the big one “for medicine.”
+Some say one is “stronger,” others say the small one is “for cooking” and the big one “for medicine.

-But what’s the real truth?
+So what’s the real truth?
+Let’s set the record straight…

 efinrin nla and efinrin wewe confusion

-But confusing these two plants can:
+Meanwhile, confusing these two plants can:

 • Lead to ineffective herbal treatment